leamas/ddupdate/README.md

 service and another plugin which provides the ip address to be registered.
 Some plugins needs specific plugin options.

-The address plugin to use is use is normally either default-web-ip or default-if.
+The address plugin to use is use is normally either *default-web-ip* or *default-if*.

 The *default-web-ip* plugin should be used when the address to register is the external address visible on the internet - that is, if the registered host should be accessed from the internet.
-For most services the *ip-disabled* could be used instead.
+For most services *ip-disabled* could be used instead.
 Services will then use the external address as seen from the service.
 See the *ddupdate --help <service>* info.